* Cost Includes In-Country Flights: Moscow to Mineralnye Vody to St. Petersburg

 A valid passport is required when traveling to Russia.
 Your passport must be valid for 6 months beyond the expected return date.

-Once you receive your bags from Baggage Claim, you will proceed to Customs.
+Upon arrival proceed to the Immigrations desk for foreign travelers.
+Proceed to Baggage Claim and then to Customs.
 There will be a random selection of bags for inspection.
 Be sure to keep all your bags together.

-For the most updated information on inoculation requirements and recommendations, please refer to the Center for Disease Control and Prevention.
+For the most current information on inoculation requirements and recommendations, please refer to the Center for Disease Control and Prevention.

 Russia Country Facts

-Russia is the largest country in the world.
-It's main attractions include art, magnificent (and newly restored) cathedrals and monasteries, treasures and palaces of the czars, the performing arts, health spas, river cruises, historic sites, spectacular scenery, Siberia, and Moscow's Kremlin.
+Russia is the largest country in the world at almost twice the size of the United States.
+Officially known as the Russian Federation, its main attractions include art, magnificent (and newly restored) cathedrals and monasteries, treasures and palaces of the czars, the performing arts, health spas, river cruises, historic sites, spectacular scenery, Siberia, and Moscow's Kremlin.